ps4star/FSE/ref.md

-## (1c) @start and label ending
+## (1c) @main and label ending

-The @start org is automatically added to XSE output.
+The @main org is automatically added to XSE output.
 This label does not need to be closed with an end statement - the compiler handles this automatically.
 Any user-defined labels do need to be closed with end, however.
-Also note that any labels MUST come after your @start code, or it won't be executed.
+Also note that any labels MUST come after your @main code, or it won't be executed.